 The Council provides travel assistance to eligible children, young people and adults who live in the borough of Trafford.
 There are a number of different types of travel assistance which can assist with getting to school, college or social care setting.
 The Council’s aim is to provide assistance in a consistent and equitable way in order to help people achieve maximum possible independence and at the same time to make reasonable and most efficient use of the Council’s resources.

-For more information on the eligibility criteria and travel options available please view The All Age Travel Assistance Policy.
+For more information on the eligibility criteria and travel options available please view the All Age Travel Assistance Information.

 The Council provides travel assistance to the following groups: